Looking for strategies to stay sober for good?

-I’ve been thinking a lot about how I managed to stay sober for over two years.
-When I look back on the millions of times I tried (and failed) to quit in the past, I have a very good idea about what didn’t work.
+I’ve been thinking a lot about how I finally managed to get and stay sober.
+When I look back on the millions of times I tried (and failed) to quit, I have a very good idea about what didn’t work.
 I could write an entire book on what NOT to do.

 So what did?
 What’s the secret to staying sober?